 The novel’s diction abounds with the standard English, Pidgin English and African words, phrases and proverbs.

 Pidgin English is a local African English.
-It is that English which local people of Nigeria acquired during colonization from the British.
-It is not a proper standard English but a kind of the imitation of the British English.
+It is English which local people of Nigeria acquired during colonization from the British.
+It is not proper standard English but a kind of imitation of British English.
 In the novel, this English serves as a strong cultural and class semiotic.
 While standard English is the language of educated people and elite class in the novel, Pidgin English is spoken by taxi drivers, house-maids, cooks, police and those people whose social status is supposed to be lower than that of the educated or by those who are illiterate.

 Pidgin English is also used by educated people to facilitate communication.
 For instance, Beatrice, who has received European education and is therefore able to speak standard English, uses Pidgin when communicating with her cook and Elewa, an uneducated girl.
 The novel’s diction shows Achebe’s genuine expertise in crafting English, an imperialistic language, to mirror African realities.

 Achebe’s abundant use of African words, phrases and proverbs in the novel shows his sense of self-pride and appreciation of his own Native Culture.
 By using African proverbs in the novel, Achebe is breaking the western boundaries, and hence, giving the novel the sole authority of expanding African tradition through western literary medium.